jenul-ferdinand/md2data/README.md

   <img width="300px" alt="MD2Data Logo" src="docs/assets/logo.png" />
 </p>

 A high-performance tool that parses Markdown documents and converts them into structured data formats i.e., JSON, YAML, XML, or TOML.
-Built with Rust for maximum speed and reliability, additional bindings for Node.js and Python provided with a standalone CLI for Cargo.
+Built with Rust for maximum speed and reliability, with bindings for Node.js and Python.
+Available as both a Rust library and CLI tool.

 ## How It Works